-When you are picking keyword phrase to target, using the “AllInTitle” filter can be a good way to assess the level of competition for a keyword.
-(We have a guide to Search Engine Optimization here ).
+When you are picking keyword phrases to target, using the “AllInTitle” filter can be a good way to assess the level of competition for a keyword.

 How do you decide which keyword phrases you should target with your website?
-When we do this for a client our first step is to generate ideas based on the products and services they sell.
-Next, we use tools like the Google Keyword Planner to generate more ideas for keywords.
-If the client has been running Google Pay-per-click ads for a while then we will look at these too, checking to see which keywords have good search volumes, good click through rates (CTRs) and good conversions (e.g. the percentage of people who register on a landing page after clicking through on an ad).
+The first step is to generate ideas based on the products and services you sell.
+Next, you can use tools like the Google Keyword Planner to generate more ideas for keywords.
+If you have been running Google Pay-per-click ads for a while then you should look at these too, checking to see which keywords have good search volumes, good click through rates (CTRs) and good conversions (e.g. the percentage of people who register on a landing page after clicking through on an ad).